A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Results

 Finally, we observed that the base, with the preexisting negative Gaussian curvature, needed lower collar pressure to undergo constriction.
 This result is consistent with the observation that membranes with a negative Gaussian curvature are more amenable to constriction.
 Furthermore, contrary to the case of axisymmetric deformation, the collar pressure associated with increasing constriction at the base does not continue to grow with constriction (compare \Cref{fig:fig_3D_whole_tube}D, red line and \Cref{fig:fig_asymm_whole_tube}D, red line).
-While the collar pressure increases sharply for initial constriction (\Cref{fig:fig_3D_whole_tube}D, inset), it only rises gradually as constriction continues to increase several-fold.
+While the collar pressure increases sharply for initial constriction (\Cref{fig:fig_3D_whole_tube}D, inset), it only rises gradually for the tube and cap geometries as constriction continues to increase several-fold.
+The initial increase in compressibility represents the natural stiffness of the membrane, after which symmetry breaking occurs leading to near spontaneous constriction.
 This result suggests that without the arbitrary restriction to axisymmetric deformation, near-spontaneous collapse of the neck is possible after a critical collar pressure is reached.
+The sudden drop in stiffness observed for the base geometry (\Cref{fig:fig_3D_whole_tube}D) is associated with symmetry-breaking.
+As shown, this symmetry-breaking and loss of stiffness is not immediate, but occurs after a small amount of constriction has occurred.
 Thus, we predict that the energy landscape of membrane neck constriction is location dependent, but more importantly, predict that lower symmetry shapes attained by 3D constriction can significantly lower the energy barrier at the base to promote easier constriction.